 I trained my first dog at the age of 16 using “The Koehler Method of Dog Training.”
 For those of you under the age of 40, W. Koehler trained most of the animals in Walt Disney’s movies of the 1950s and 60s.
-It went out of favor by some because of its use of “negative reinforcement.”
-I also studied Cesar Millan, Dr. Ian Dunbar, Doggy Dan and Jean Donaldson among many others in my past to develop my professional dog training in Minnesota.
+It went out of favor by most because of its use of “negative reinforcement.”
+I also studied Cesar Millan, Dr. Ian Dunbar, Doggy Dan, and Jean Donaldson among many others in my past to develop my professional dog training in Minnesota.